 I adore taking pictures, thanks to my Dad no doubt - who always has a camera in his hand!
 You can see some of my images at Flickr.com/saramarlowe

-As a new-ish mother, I have a special appreciation for mindfulness practice and it’s fit for cultivating attunement with our children and compassion for ourselves as parents.
+As a mother, I have a special appreciation for mindfulness practice and it’s fit for cultivating attunement with our children and compassion for ourselves as parents.

 Here's a bit about about my professional-self:

 Sara Marlowe, MSW, RSW is a clinical social worker in both community-based and independent practice, where she incorporates mindfulness into her work with children, youth, families and individual adults.
 Sara first came to mindfulness as a participant in a Mindfulness-based Stress Reduction (MBSR) group for artists and has since continued her own mindfulness practice.
 She has attended numerous Mindfulness & Lovingkindness retreats - including Jon Kabat-Zinn and Saki Santorelli’s 7-Day “Professional Training in Mindfulness-Based Stress Reduction in Mind-Body Medicine” and Sharon Salzberg's "Lovingkindness for Scientists & Educators."
 She has also received training in sharing mindfulness with children with Dr. Amy Saltzman's "Still Quiet Place" training and the "Mindfulness and Yoga Teacher Training" offered by Daniel Rechtschaffen and Jennifer Cohen.
 Sara has a passion for narrative therapy, expressive arts and social justice, which she also integrates into her practice.
 She works in children’s mental health, and brings mindfulness and expressive arts to her work with children and families.